 A while back I sold my Hexamid Solo Plus tent, only to turn right around and pick up the tarp version.
-To be honest, for me, I found that dealing with the mesh floor (on the tent) in wet conditions (which is often around here) is less than ideal.
+To be honest, for me, in wet conditions I found that dealing with the mesh floor on the tent is less than ideal.
 The tarp version eliminates the mesh floor, which eliminates the fussiness, however, I still needed something for bug protection (we have a lot of bugs around here) for most of the year.
 So, after getting the Hexamid Solo Plus tarp in, I exchanged some emails with Joe (from ZPacks), then yesterday I received the result of those emails… the Solo Plus Hexanet!

 From what I understand (and personally saw of my buddy Gizmo Joe’s original solo Hexanet), the original Hexanet’s floor consisted of 5 full sides, which matched the shape of the Hexamid.
 The Hexanet that I have received has changed from this design just a bit.
 Mine is actually rectangular shaped (4 sides), which can be seen in the photo below.
 (And to be honest, I think that I like the idea of a rectangular shaped inner better…)